 See our Ratings Methodology.

-An Australian-made service, EatNow hosts a platform for reading and posting your own restaurant reviews, as well as providing a streamlined food delivery service.
-With every order you make through EatNow, you will score points that are displayed on your profile to show other users how much of a ‘food fan’ you are, and they add weight to your reviews.
+An Australian-made service now owned by the same parent company as Menulog, Eat Now hosts a platform for reading and posting your own restaurant reviews, as well as providing a streamlined food delivery service.
+You can browse by suburb, food category or restaurant chain, with lists including each restaurant’s trading hours, minimum orders for delivery and applicable fee, any deals available as well as its user score.
+With every order you make through Eat Now, you will score points that are displayed with your profile to show other users how much of a ‘food fan’ you are, and they add weight to your reviews.
 You can also earn ‘badges’ for food achievements, such as ordering at a particular time of day.
-EatNow allows users to browse by suburb, food category or restaurant chain.
 Once an order has been placed through the website or app, you’ll receive an SMS confirming your order and providing an expected delivery time.
 Depending on the restaurant, payment can be made by card, PayPal, and cash on delivery/pickup.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Just a few days ago, Cabury’s limited edition ‘Caramilk’ blocks were selling like hot cakes, but they are now being recalled after it was revealed that some bars may contain plastic.
 The affected batches will be …– Read more

 Alcohol - August 30th